 Medication Side Effects

 The ART drugs can have side effects, although newer medications usually don't cause as many.
-You'll probably have some for a short time.
+You may have some for a short time.
 They might include:

 Often, side effects will go away as your body adjusts to the medication.